-I’ve done 23 of the adventures in British Columbia and the two I haven’t – Mt Edziza and the Rim Trail are at the top of my wish list.
+I’ve done 23 of these adventures in British Columbia and there are two I haven’t.
+Mt Edziza and the Rim Trail are at the top of my wish list.

 Adventures in British Columbia – Backpack the Juan de Fuca trail

 Not sure if you can handle the full West Coast Trail experience?
 Hike the 47 km Juan de Fuca Trail over four days instead.